dekuNukem/bob_cassette_rewinder/README.md

 ![Alt text](resources/pics/title.jpeg)

+## Get one / Discord

+To get your own Bob Rewinder, [visit here](https://www.tindie.com/products/23316/).

+Feel free to [join our discord](https://discord.gg/gyGFqD2vfP) for questions, discussions, and announcements.

 ## Introduction

 Back in Jan 2021, I watched Techmoan review the [Bob Dishwasher](https://www.youtube.com/watch?v=hVup5ya0WVQ) by Daan Tech.
 In short, Bob is a sleek and compact countertop dishwasher with a built-in water tank that can be filled by hand, requiring no plumbing and minimal space.